aekrylov/itis-pita/README.md

 For each feature, create a separate branch.

-After a feature is fully implemented and tested, create a pull request to `master` branch.
+After a feature is fully implemented, create a pull request to `dev` branch.

 The above process is subject to change.